0x1eef/xchan.rb/README.md

 ## <a id="requirements"> Requirements </a>

-xchannel.rb is light, with 0 external dependencies outside Ruby's core and standard libraries.
+xchan.rb is light, with 0 external dependencies outside Ruby's core and standard libraries.

 Ruby2 or later is recommended.
 Earlier versions _might_ work.